 Only one kind of crime ever takes place in the city, thus only one punishment is needed.

-Inverted: The President has a ridiculously tiered system of crimes, with varying punishments down to the amount of minutes spent in prison depending on the crime. ("You robbed a jewellery store?
-12 years, 6 months, 15 days, 18 hours, and 29 minutes in prison.
-Oh wait, you injured the shopkeeper? ...I'm adding 6 hours and 30 minutes to your sentence.")
+Inverted: The President has a ridiculously tiered system of crimes, with varying punishments down to the amount of minutes spent in prison depending on the crime. ("You stole $75,000 worth of goods from a jewellery store?
+Twelve years, six months, fifteen days, eighteen hours, and twenty-nine minutes in prison.
+Oh wait, you injured the shopkeeper? ...I'm adding six hours and thirty minutes to your sentence.")

 Subverted: One crime is treated as much worse than another.